 You use chemical bowl cleaners

-Do a dye test and see the dye in your toilet bowl (dye tablets available at Water Business Office or Normal Hardware)
+Do a dye test and see the dye in your toilet bowl (dye tablets available at Water Business Office, Normal Hardware, or Athens Hardware)

 Get a New Flapper for FREE

-In recognition of World Toilet Day, the Water Conservation Office is offering FREE toilet flappers to customers while supplies last.
+In recognition of World Toilet Day, the Water Conservation Office is offering FREE toilet flappers to customers in the month of November 2020.